maciejsaw/jQuery-FlashingNotifications/README.md

 - Supports long multiline messages
 - Prevents users from seeing multiple errors at once
 - Easy to add your custom styles because CSS is nice & clean, based on BEM
-- Design and the position on screen is tested with usability research on real products
+- Design tested with usability research on real products

 # Quick start
 1. Open this Codepen https://codepen.io/maciejsawicki/pen/EbMmpK